bytedeck/bytedeck/README.md

    `source venv/bin/activate`
    3. Install our requirements:
    `pip install -r requirements.txt`
-   4. Copy the example environment file to the one you'll be using.
-Docker-compose and django will both be looking for a `.env` files with various settings that you can customize:
-   `cp .env.example .env`
    5. Run migrations (this is a special migration command we need to use, *never use the standard `migrate` command!* ):
    `./src/manage.py migrate_schemas --shared`
    6. Run the app to make sure you don't get any errors yet, with: